How Car Accident Settlements Work

 When it comes to car accident settlements, the amount of money you receive can vary greatly depending on the facts of your case.
 In the context of a car accident settlement, the at-fault driver’s insurance company should pay the injured person for their losses.
 These include medical bills, lost wages, pain and suffering, and property damage.
 There is no set formula for calculating a settlement amount, as each case is unique.
 The severity of the injuries, the duration of treatment, and any permanent disability will all influence the value of the settlement.

 If you were partially at fault for the accident, it could affect the compensation you receive.
 Oklahoma is a comparative negligence state.
 That means that if you were partially responsible for the accident, your compensation would be reduced by the same percentage of your portion of fault for the crash.
 For instance, if your losses from the accident were $50,000 and you were found to be twenty percent at fault for the crash, the most you could recover would be $40,000.
 A car accident attorney from Abel Law Firm can investigate the crash and determine whether you share fault for the accident.

 How to File a Car Accident Claim

-- Engage a car accident attorney: It’s not required that you have an attorney to file an insurance claim.
-However, when you’re pursuing compensation from another party’s insurance company, it will be easier for you if you allow a lawyer who handles these types of cases all the time do all the work.
+- Engage a car accident attorney: You do not need an attorney to file an insurance claim.
+However, when you’re pursuing compensation from another party’s insurance company, it will be easier for you if you allow a lawyer who handles these types of cases all the time to do all the work.